-The Access to Learning Fund (ALF) is provided by the government to give discretionary financial assistance to UK students to help them participate in higher education.
+The Hardship Fund is provided by the University to give discretionary financial assistance to UK students.

 You may be eligible to make an application if you:

-Before making an application to the ALF students must have accessed all other sources of funding available to them.
+Before making an application to the Hardship Fund students must have accessed all other sources of funding available to them.
 This means undergraduate students must be in receipt of the maximum statutory student finance (living cost loan and grant) to which they are entitled.
-The ALF cannot act as a main source of funding for postgraduate students so postgraduates must be able to demonstrate that they were adequately funded when they commenced their studies.
-The ALF is not a bursary or a scholarship and it cannot provide large sums for postgraduates who have made little or no financial provision for their studies.
+The Hardship Fund cannot act as a main source of funding for postgraduate students so postgraduates must be able to demonstrate that they were adequately funded when they commenced their studies.
+The Hardship Fund is not a bursary or a scholarship and it cannot provide large sums for postgraduates who have made little or no financial provision for their studies.

-As the ALF is discretionary there is no guarantee that an applicant will receive funding; there is no entitlement or automatic right to funding from ALF and awards are based on the individual situation of each applicant.
+As the Hardship Fund is discretionary there is no guarantee that an applicant will receive funding; there is no entitlement or automatic right to funding and awards are based on the individual situation of each applicant.

-Funds will normally be paid as a non-repayable award.
-Occasionally, loans may be issued instead, particularly if the applicant has a temporary cash flow problem.
+Successful applicants can be receive either a non-repayable award or a loan.
+Loans will be issued where the applicant has a temporary cash flow problem.